-A final Honours year is embedded in this Renewable Energy Engineering degree, allowing you to apply everything you learn in your first three years of study.
-You can combine this course with a second electrical engineering major (Electrical Power Engineering, Instrumentation and Control or Industrial Computer Systems,), to graduate with a double major and expand your expertise and career prospects.
+A final Honours year is embedded in this Electrical Engineering (Renewable Energy) degree, allowing you to apply everything you learn in your first three years of study.
+You can combine this course with a second electrical engineering major (Electrical Power Engineering, Instrumentation and Control or Industrial Computer Systems), to graduate with a double major and expand your expertise and career prospects.

 If you’re looking for another pathway to study this course, you could apply for the Bachelor of Science in Engineering Technology and transfer across to this engineering major at the end of your first year of study.